Why do Empires Collapse?

 - Evaluate the legacy and collapse of the Han Dynasty and Roman Empire.

-- Use the historical thinking practice of causation to understand how and why some societies collapse.
+- Use the historical thinking practice of causation to understand how and why societies collapse.

 -